stringfestdata/advancing-into-analytics-book/README.md

 # _Advancing into Analytics_

+## This repo along with the book is not finalized and still in production; proceed with caution.

 Data sources and scripts for _Advancing into Analytics: From Excel to R and Python_ by George Mount (O'Reilly, 2021).

 Copies of the worked-through workbooks and scripts for each chapter are available in this main folder.